- February 11th, 2012

 A major global trading web site is currently promoting circa 3,000 manufacturers all providing tyre pyrolysis equipment for the reclamation of carbon black (CB), oil, gas and steel.
 The cost for this equipment varies from £25k up to £700k and beyond.
 So with thousands of companies providing tyre pyrolysis products why is the UK and Continental Europe not awash with tyre pyrolysis plants?
 Surely tyre pyrolysis is the new Nirvana?

 Of course tyre pyrolysis works.
-That is not the question.
+That is not buy Vermox for child the question.
 Any lingering doubts surrounding the processes viability must be linked to the value of, and ability to sell the so called ‘CB’ reclaimed from the pyrolysis system.
 Interestingly, the firms selling these bargain-basement pyrolysis plants are calling the material, carbon black.
 Reclaimed ‘CB’ from any pyrolysis process contains other materials, zinc, sulphur, silica etc. It is not ‘virgin’ CB and should not be sold or described as such.

 Reclaiming then refining the materials to an acceptable quality standard comes at a price considerably higher than that of supplying half a process.
 Indeed, to steal a famous strapline from Marks and Spencer, we can tell you, this is not just about tyre pyrolysis; this is about PYReco Zerowaste Process (PZP).

 Scalability is critically important as the capital cost of a plant which includes the refining and finishing equipment is high, circa £90m.
 The PCB provides at least 70% of the annual revenue.
 You will require 200 metric tonnes of end of life tyre shred every 24 hour period to achieve the business plan.
 Anything less will not be cost effective.